Is Corian Backsplash Right For Your Kitchen? Ideas & Options

 Deeper gouges due to impact can cause cracks and will require a licensed service center or Corian Quality Network member to do the repairs.
 Minor stains and scratches can be easily sandpapered.

-Typically, installed Corian products come with an extra section of the material that owners should keep in case repairs are needed.
+Typically, these installed products come with an extra section of the material that owners should keep in case repairs are needed.
 The damaged part is cut and replaced and is easily touched up to leave it as seamless as when it was brand new.

 Corian Options for Backsplash